 Legumes are plants in the Fabaceae or pea family.
 The part that we eat is the bean or pea (the seed) and sometimes the pod as well.
 This family includes beans, clover, alfalfa, lentils, peanuts, chickpeas, lima beans, soybeans, and others.

 The edible portion of these plants is the seed, which contains the embryo.
 A plant’s mission is to pass on its genes, and because a plant can’t move around, it relies upon animals to spread its seeds about.
 A seed, therefore, is designed to withstand digestion, moving through the body in order to be “planted” on different soil.
-There are several properties of a seed that allow it to survive the gastrointestinal tracts of the animals upon which it depends, all with potential to cause harm and an inflammatory response.
+There are several properties of a seed that allow it to survive the gastrointestinal tracts of the animals upon which it depends, all with the potential to cause harm and inflammatory response.

 Why should you avoid these foods if you have an autoimmune disease?
 Here are some key reasons: